sqlitecloud/docs/src/pages/docs/commands/list-backups.md

 ---
 title: LIST BACKUPS
-description: The LIST BACKUPS command return a rowset that contains information about which databases have a backup enabled.
+description: The LIST BACKUPS command returns a rowset containing information about which databases have enabled backup
 ---

 ## Syntax